roman-milk/roman-milk.github.io/anniversary.md

+===

- ****** Anniversary Ch.
-03 ****** byStoryTeller07© 'Too late, damn him!'
+'Too late, damn him!'
 She thought.
 This wouldn't have happened a few weeks ago, where now she was thoroughly indoctrinated into obeying any sort of command.
 Not only that, she had accepted the attention of strangers too often, so now she responded with ever deepening submission.
 Resigned to it she moved more freely with the music as her inhibitions dropped away with the clothing.
 Turning to face them she revealed her breasts swinging the bra at Charlie.

  With careful movements she gyrated her breasts to distract them while she undid the suspenders then slid a stocking down a long slender leg.
 Flicking the shoe off dislodged the stocking from her foot for it to flutter over Reginald.
 Only the panties remained.
 Wiggling her arse before each of them in turn she silently begged for the music to stop before she revealed too much.